SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 ## 4. Inform site owners when their Siteimprove is ready with their site

-📧 ODA will send out an email after requesting the site.
-If the site owner is not on that email, send out a note that it’s ready:
+📧 ODA will send out an email immediately after requesting the site.
+However, it can be several days before the scan of the site is complete.
+When the Siteimprove report is complete, here's an email template to send to the site owner:

+---

+Subject: Siteimprove report is ready!

+Dear Site Owner,

 > Siteimprove has scanned your site and the reports are ready.
 Please log into https://siteimprove.stanford.edu and select this site from the dropdown menu at the top of your dashboard.
 For tips on using Siteimprove go to https://uit.stanford.edu/accessibility/siteimprove.
 You can ask questions at the #cop-siteimprove slack channel.